High Anxiety: Production

-The film is a parody of the suspense films of Alfred Hitchcock: Spellbound, Vertigo, Psycho, and The Birds.
-The film was dedicated to Hitchcock, and Brooks consulted Hitchcock when writing the screenplay.
-It also contains parodies of Michelangelo Antonioni's Blowup, and Orson Welles' Citizen Kane, in the camera tracking through walls, and even James Bond films with an assassin who shares a similarity with the Bond villain Jaws, played by Richard Kiel.
+The film is a parody of the suspense films of Alfred Hitchcock: Spellbound, Vertigo, Psycho and The Birds.
+The film was dedicated to Hitchcock and Mel Brooks consulted Hitchcock when writing the screenplay.
+It also contains parodies of Michelangelo Antonioni's Blowup and Orson Welles' Citizen Kane, in the camera tracking through walls and even James Bond films with Braces (Rudy De Luca), an assassin who shares a similarity with the Bond villain Jaws, played by Richard Kiel.